-- As far as practical, and depending on the information known to it, the State Revenue Office will take precautions to prevent its employees and contractors from taking detrimental action in reprisal for a public interest disclosure.
-All its employees and contractors are advised that it is an offence (with a fine and/or imprisonment resulting if proven) for a person to take detrimental action in reprisal for a public interest disclosure. - The nature of the precautions taken by the State Revenue Office will depend on individual circumstances and disclosers and witnesses will, where possible, be consulted before any action is taken. - A report of detrimental action (or threatened action) in reprisal against a discloser is in itself a public interest disclosure and must therefore be made in accordance with the process set out under the section titled 'Who can a public interest disclosure be made to?' on page 8.
+- As far as practical, and depending on the information known to it, the SRO will take precautions to prevent its employees and contractors from taking detrimental action in reprisal for a public interest disclosure.
+All its employees and contractors are advised that it is an offence (with a fine and/or imprisonment resulting if proven) for a person to take detrimental action in reprisal for a public interest disclosure. - The nature of the precautions taken by the SRO will depend on individual circumstances and disclosers and witnesses will, where possible, be consulted before any action is taken. - A report of detrimental action (or threatened action) in reprisal against a discloser is in itself a public interest disclosure and must therefore be made in accordance with the process set out under the section titled Who can a public interest disclosure be made to? - Detrimental action includes: - action causing injury, loss or damage - intimidation or harassment - discrimination, disadvantage or adverse treatment in relation to a person's employment, career, profession, trade or business (including the taking of disciplinary action). - A manager may take reasonable management action against the discloser about other matters not related to the making of a public interest disclosure. - If a SRO employee has made a public interest disclosure and believes, on reasonable grounds, that detrimental action will be, is being, or has been taken against them, they may request a transfer of employment to a public service body (which means a Victorian Government department, administrative office or Victorian Public Sector Commission) or another area within the SRO on terms and conditions no less favourable.

-- Detrimental action includes: - Action causing injury, loss or damage. - Intimidation or harassment. - Discrimination, disadvantage or adverse treatment in relation to a person's employment, career, profession, trade or business (including the taking of disciplinary action). - A manager may take reasonable management action against the discloser about other matters not related to the making of a public interest disclosure. - If a State Revenue Office employee has made a public interest disclosure and believes, on reasonable grounds, that detrimental action will be, is being, or has been taken against them, they may request a transfer of employment to a public service body (which means a Victorian Government department, administrative office or Victorian Public Sector Commission) or another area within the State Revenue Office on terms and conditions no less favourable.
-The Commissioner of State Revenue considers all requests of this nature and grants them only if these conditions are met: - The Commissioner is satisfied that there are reasonable grounds to suspect detrimental action will be, is being or has been taken against the employee or contractor. - The Commissioner considers that the transfer will avoid, reduce or eliminate the risk of any detrimental action.
+- The Commissioner of State Revenue considers all requests of this nature and grants them only if these conditions are met: - The Commissioner is satisfied that there are reasonable grounds to suspect detrimental action will be, is being or has been taken against the employee or contractor. - The Commissioner considers that the transfer will avoid, reduce or eliminate the risk of any detrimental action.
 For a transfer request to another public service body, in addition to meeting all the above conditions, the Commissioner would only grant it where the head of the 'receiving' body consents to the transfer.